 Performance

 Start with the measurable signals.
-Look at organic traffic, impressions, clicks, rankings, engagement, leads, assisted conversions or whatever metrics matter for the page type.
+Organic traffic, impressions, clicks, rankings, engagement, leads, assisted conversions.
+Whatever metrics matter for the page type should go in the spreadsheet first.

-Performance data tells you whether a page gets attention.
-It doesn’t tell you why a page succeeds or fails, but it gives you a strong starting point for judgment.
+Performance data shows whether a page gets attention.
+What it cannot tell you is why a page succeeds or fails, but it gives you a strong starting point for judgment.

 Intent fit

-Some pages underperform because they never matched the search or user intent in the first place.
+Pages underperform for many reasons.
 A query might want a comparison, but your page is a generic explainer.
-It’s attracting top-of-funnel visits even though the real business need is mid-funnel education.
+Visitors arrive at the top of the funnel when the real business need is mid-funnel education.

 Intent fit is one of the highest-value review criteria.
-A page can look healthy by internal metrics while still being the wrong answer for the audience.
-That’s the gap it catches.
+Healthy internal metrics can mask a page that is simply the wrong answer for the audience.
+Intent review is exactly how you catch that gap.

 Freshness

-Freshness matters most for pages that depend on changing facts, such as software pricing, feature lists, product screenshots, legal requirements or process guidance.
-If the facts are tied to a platform that’s changed, the page is outdated whether it looks current or not.
+Some content types go stale fast: software pricing, feature lists, product screenshots, legal requirements, process guidance.
+When the facts are tied to a platform that has changed, the page is outdated whether it looks current or not.

-Stale examples, numbers or screenshots erode trust fast.
+Trust erodes quickly when examples, numbers or screenshots fall behind reality.
 A well-written page can still fail this check if the facts beneath it have moved on.

 Quality and depth

-This is where manual review matters most.
+Manual review matters most here.
 Ask whether the page teaches, helps, compares or guides the reader.
 Thin sections, vague claims, weak examples and poor structure are all audit findings even when the page still ranks.

 Quality review should include: